cronologic-de/ug_ndigo6g/source/hardware.rst

     Overview of an Ndigo6G-12 board.
 Note the PCIe power connector at the rear of the board.

+.. _sec cooling:

 Cooling
 -------
 The Ndigo6G-12 board is equipped with an active cooling system, ensuring proper cooling of the device.
-If, however, the temperature of the ADC chip exceeds 90 °C (for instance, if the device is operated in inappropriate environmental conditions, see
+If, however, the temperature of the ADC chip exceeds 70 °C (for instance, if the device is operated in inappropriate environmental conditions, see
 :numref:`Section %s<techdata environmental conditions for operation>`),
 a warning is issued to the device driver.
-When the temperature exceeds 95 °C, the ADC chip is disabled to avoid damaging the device.
+When the temperature exceeds 140 °C, the ADC chip is disabled to avoid damaging the device.

 External Inputs and Connectors